From BR Bullpen

 Biographical Information

 "I've played with a lot of great players and I've played against a lot and he's the best I ever saw." - Tim Raines, talking about Frank Thomas

-Frank Thomas, who reached 500 home runs in 2007, is considered the Ted Williams of his era because of his all-around hitting prowess.
-At the end of the 2008 season, he ranked # 18 all-time for home runs and # 21 all-time for RBI.
+Frank Thomas, who reached 500 home runs in 2007 and was elected to the Hall of Fame in 2014, is considered the Ted Williams of his era because of his all-around hitting prowess.
+At the end of the 2008 season, when he played his last big league game, he ranked # 18 all-time for home runs and # 21 all-time for RBI.
 The long-time first baseman with the Chicago White Sox, he was the American League Most Valuable Player in 1993.
-He repeated as MVP in 1994 when his National League counterpart was Jeff Bagwell, who was also born on Thomas' birthdate May 27, 1968.
-All two-time MVP's who have retired are in the Hall of Fame, except for Dale Murphy, who is still under consideration, and Roger Maris, who had a short career with less than 300 home runs.
+He repeated as MVP in 1994 when his National League counterpart was Jeff Bagwell, who was also born on Thomas' birthdate, May 27, 1968.

 In addition to Frank's two MVP awards, he was also second in the MVP voting in 2000 behind Jason Giambi, was third in the voting in 1991 and 1997, and was fourth in 2006 as well as placing in the top 10 several other times.
 There was at one point some speculation that Giambi might be stripped of his 2000 MVP award, thus giving Thomas a third award, but that has not happened.